 Preheat the oven to 350 degrees F.

-Heat the remaining 2 tablespoons of oil in a heavy large ovenproof skillet, or cast iron pan, over medium heat.
+Heat the remaining 2 tablespoons of oil in a heavy large ovenproof skillet, cast iron pan, or dutch oven over medium heat.
 Add the braciole to the pan and cook until browned on all sides, about 8 minutes.

 Add the wine to the pan and scrape all the browned bits from the bottom of the pan.
 Bring it to a boil for about 1 minute.
 Stir in the prepared tomato sauce.